Q: May I arrange a meeting with the Associate Director of Graduate Studies/Director of Graduate Admissions to discuss the program?

 Q: What financial support does Brown offer its graduate students in the Ph.D. program in English?

-A: The University offers incoming graduate students five years of guaranteed financial support, including a stipend, tuition remission, a health services fee, a health insurance subsidy, and four years of summer support.
+A: The University offers incoming graduate students six years of guaranteed financial support, including a stipend, tuition remission, a health services fee, a health and dental insurance subsidy, and four years of summer support.
 Students are supported by a fellowship in the first year.
-In years two, three and five, students are supported by a teaching assistantship, and in year four by a dissertation fellowship.
+In years two, three, five and six, students are supported by a teaching assistantship, and in year four by a dissertation fellowship.
 Financial support is contingent upon students remaining in good standing in the program and making good progress toward the doctoral degree.

 Q: Does the English Department have a Film/Media Studies track?

 A: We do not have a Film/Media Studies track within the Ph.D. program.
 The Department of Modern Culture and Media offers a doctoral program in Modern Culture & Media.

 Q: If I am accepted for admission, can I defer?